 That same grid is what renewables will use, so when the sun doesn’t shine, or the wind doesn’t blow in one region, the loss of power can be compensated for from other regions where renewables are generating power.
 Moreover, industrial sized batteries are coming online soon that can cheaply store vast amounts of energy during the day for release during the evening.
 These two points mean that wind and solar can provide reliable amounts of power on par with traditional base-load energy sources.
 And if fusion or thorium power plants finally become a reality within the next decade, there will be even more reason to switch away from carbon heavy energy.

 By 2050, much of the world will have to replace its aging energy grid and power plants anyway, so replacing this infrastructure with cheaper, cleaner, and energy maximizing renewables just makes financial sense.
 Even if replacing the infrastructure with renewables costs the same as replacing it with traditional power sources, renewables are still a better option.
-Think about it: unlike traditional, centralized power sources, distributed renewables don’t carry the same negative baggage like national security threats from terrorist attacks, use of dirty fuels, high financial costs, adverse climate and health effects, and a vulnerability to wide scale blackouts.
+Think about it: unlike traditional, centralized power sources, distributed renewables don’t carry the same negative baggage like national security threats from terrorist attacks, use of dirty fuels, high financial costs, adverse climate and health effects, and a vulnerability to wide-scale blackouts.

-Investments in energy efficiency and renewables can wean the industrial world off coal and oil by 2050, save governments trillions of dollars annually, grow the economy through new jobs in renewable and smart grid installation, and reduce our carbon emissions by around 80 per cent.
+Investments in energy efficiency and renewables can wean the industrial world off coal and oil by 2050, save governments trillions of dollars annually, grow the economy through new jobs in renewable and smart grid installation, and reduce our carbon emissions by around 80 percent.

 Mass housing.
 The final mega building project we’ll mention is the creation of thousands of residential buildings across the world.
-There are two reasons for this: First, by 2040, world population will balloon to over 9 billion people, much of that growth being within the developing world.
+There are two reasons for this: First, by 2040, the world population will balloon to over 9 billion people, much of that growth being within the developing world.
 Housing that population growth will be a huge undertaking regardless of where it takes place.

 Second, due to the coming wave of tech/robot induced mass unemployment, the ability for the average person to buy a home will fall substantially.
 This will drive the demand for new rental and public housing residences across the developed world.
 Luckily, by the late 2020s, construction-sized 3D printers will hit the market, printing entire skyscrapers in a few months instead of years.
 This innovation will drive construction costs down and make home ownership once again affordable for the masses.